OttoMeister/Audio-download-with-yt-dlp/README.md

 - There is still around 5% of content that my car stereo cannot play, additional investigation is necessary.
 Despite using mp3check, it consistently reports that all of my files are faulty.
 So far, I've been resorting to manually skipping to the next track.
 - Improving audio quality: I've chosen "--audio-quality 5", but I haven't noticed any improvement with lower numbers.
 Files getting biger, but not better.
 - Many MP3 files are not actually in the MP3 format internally; instead, they are in MPEG-2 format.
 How can I force them into the MP3 format?
-- MP3 normalization is achieved through the use of normalize-audio and mp3gain.
-These tools do not modify the audio content; rather, they store a correction value that is interpreted by the audio player.
-However, not all players utilize this data.
-Is it preferable to implement a hard-coded normalizer instead?

 ## License
 This project is released under the WTFPL LICENSE.